Mylestyberg/ML_projects/README.md

  Project Cars (Racing Game) - Using DQN with CNN
 To do:
 - mss to increase fps
+- DQN is not the correct approach, after training a few times, I am going to try policy based techniques instead of value based technique
+- DDPG/A2C

 Resources/Help
 Big thanks to all these resources for helping me build the project so far: